Punicalagins (Pomegranate Polyphenols)

 ACE inhibitors: pomegranate has mild ACE-inhibiting activity; monitor for additive effects.

-Diabetes medications: pomegranate JUICE has high sugar content; consider extract instead for diabetics.
+Diabetes medications: pomegranate juice has high sugar content; consider extract instead for diabetics.

 Frequently asked questions about Punicalagins (Pomegranate Polyphenols)